-January 3, 1989 The 40 foot fiberglass salmon troller Alament grounded caught fire and sank at Big Gavanski Island near Sitka.
-The master of the vessel was the only one aboard and was lost in the blaze.
+January 3, 1989 The 40 foot fiberglass salmon troller Alament grounded, caught fire and sank at Big Gavanski Island near Sitka.
+The master of the vessel, Paul Pearson (49) was the only one aboard and was lost in the disaster.

 January 14, 1989 Owner operator Francisco (Frank) Beeman (50) of Kodiak was lost when his vessel Morning Star capsized and sank in Uyak Bay.
 Crewman Joe Talien survived the tragedy.